Wilkerson arrested in Yazoo County - The Vicksburg Post

 According to reports, Wilkerson left his job site without approval Wednesday morning and had not returned as of 5 p.m.
 After his escape was reported, his name was entered into the NCIC system.

-Wilkerson last made headlines in 2017, when he led police on a chase and Body-slammed a Warren County Sheriff’s Department K9 officer.
+Wilkerson last made headlines in 2017, when he led police on a chase and body-slammed a Warren County Sheriff’s Department K9 officer.

 Historic Cedar Grove Mansion on the market

-Note: Correction: A previous version of this story listed Wilkerson at the Greenville Restitution Center.